open-syllabus/open-syllabus/README.md

 # Open Syllabus - AI-Powered Educational Platform

-Open Syllabus is a comprehensive open-source AI-powered educational platform that revolutionizes classroom learning by enabling teachers to create custom AI syllabus bots tailored to their curriculum.
+Open Syllabus is a comprehensive open-source AI-powered educational platform that revolutionises classroom learning by enabling teachers to create custom AI syllabus bots tailored to their curriculum.
 The platform combines advanced AI capabilities with robust safety features and scalable architecture to support thousands of concurrent users.

 ## Table of Contents